 Parabens (specifically Propyl-, Isopropyl-, Butyl-, and Isobutyl- parabens) are preservatives used to prevent the growth of bacteria, mold, and yeast.
-But parabens have been associated with increased risk of breast cancer.
+But parabens have been associated with increased risk of cancer.
 Look for them on facial soap and liquid cleanser labels.
 If you see them, don’t buy.

 Propylene Glycol is an organic alcohol found in many moisturizers.
 A skin irritant and penetrator, it can cause rashes and hives.
 Especially for those with hypersensitive skin, it can be dangerous.

 Triclosan is used to make “antibacterial” soaps and cleansers.
 A number of studies suggest that it may contribute to the development of drug-resistant bacteria – whihc would certainly prove to be a problem if you ever needed an antibiotic to help you get well!

 Sodium Lauryl Sulfate (SLS) / Sodium Laureth Sulfate (SLES) are two names for the same chemical.
 Found in 90% of body soaps and facial cleansers, it makes them foamy.
 Combined with other chemicals, it can form cancer-causing “nitrosamines.”
 SLS and SLES are bad skincare ingredients, so avoid them.

 And whenever possible, follow these 5 purchasing guidelines.

 - Read labels and start jotting down ingredient names you see frequently.
 Then as you start to conduct online research and speak with pharmacists, you can make notes about the “good” and “bad” ones.

 - If you’ve never heard of it, don’t buy it.
 Be especially cautious when an ingredient list that contains mostly words you’ve never seen before and don’t understand.